← Back to all guidesIncome Tax

 TL;DR

 Company car tax — or Benefit-in-Kind (BIK) — was completely overhauled in Ireland in 2023, moving from a system based purely on business mileage to one based on the CO2 emissions of the vehicle.
-Electric vehicles were originally given a generous exemption, but this is being phased down over 2023–2025.
+Electric vehicles were given a generous exemption that remains fully in place through 2025, before tapering down between 2026 and 2028.
 If you drive a company car, understanding the current rules is essential for your payslip.

 What Is Benefit-in-Kind on a Company Car?